BharathKA13/multi-agent-report-generation/README.md

 # 🤖 Automated Research & Report Generation using Multi-Agent AI

 ## 📌 Overview
 This project implements an **automated research and report generation system** using a **multi-agent AI architecture**.
-The system is designed to transform a high-level research query into a structured, well-written report by coordinating multiple specialized AI agents for search, analysis, reasoning, and synthesis.
+The system is designed to transform a high-level research query into by creating and inter coordination between multiple specialized AI agents for search, analysis, reasoning, and synthesis.
+This results in structured, well-written report with 4 sections of any domain.
+The idea is to use the

 The goal is to reduce manual research effort while ensuring accuracy, traceability, and scalability for real-world analytical workflows.